shrilakshmisk/GemOS/README.md

 # GemOS

-This project implements enhancements in memory management and adds tracing functionalities to GemOS operating system.
+This project implements enhancements in memory management and adds tracing functionalities to GemOS operating system as a part of CS330 - Operating Systems course offered in 2023-24 odd semester at IITK.

 ## Implemented Features